hasura/elm-graphql/tutorial-site/content/setup.md

 ---
 title: "Tutorial & boilerplate setup"
-metaTitle: "Todo app elm boilerplate setup | GraphQL Elm Apollo Tutorial"
+metaTitle: "Todo app elm boilerplate setup | GraphQL Elm Tutorial"
 metaDescription: "The GraphQL backend is already ready.
 The task is to convert the static UI into a working realtime app in Elm"
 ---